Elly Conway: Feud with Finn Kelly

-Departure and return
+Departure and returns

+Anasta signed a new one year contract with the show in May 2018.
+She felt that she knew what she was doing now and had become comfortable with the commuting between Melbourne and Sydney, where her daughter is based.
+She stated "I feel like Elly, my character, is in a great place.
+The storylines are getting bigger and better.
+There is a lot going on and it is an exciting time."

 On 21 January 2020, Anasta confirmed that she would be leaving Neighbours later in the year, so she could return to Sydney to be with her daughter, and pursue other job opportunities.
 She also felt that her character had run her course, saying "She has done absolutely everything, I have had so much fun playing her.
 She is the most complex, crazy charismatic character in the world and I've gotten to a point with her where I just don't know where to go with her storyline."
 Anasta began filming her character's exit scenes during the following months.
 Of her departure, she commented, "Four years have just flown by, and for an actor, my character Elly has been an absolute gift.
 I am so grateful for my time on Neighbours and thrilled that I will be part of the 35th anniversary of the show."
 She added that Elly would have "a brilliant exit storyline", which she thought viewers would love.

 In late March 2020, Neighbours began its planned Easter break one week early amid the Coronavirus pandemic, which changed the emotion of the character's exit storyline.
 Anasta later confirmed that she would return to Melbourne on 26 April for two weeks to finish filming Elly's exit.
 During a conversation with co-star Takaya Honda on his YouTube show Tak Talks, Anasta said that scenes had been rewritten to allow Elly to have the goodbye she deserves.
 The character's exit aired on 10 July 2020, as she moved to Switzerland for a fresh start.

 On 7 May 2022, Dan Seddon from Digital Spy announced Anasta would reprise the role of Elly for the final episodes of Neighbours following its cancellation.
 She was one of numerous cast members who agreed to return for the show's end.
 The "most memorable characters" from each decade were chosen to return and Executive producer Jason Herbison explained that it ensured there was "something for everyone as Neighbours draws to a close."
 Elly's return aired on 22 July in the UK and 26 July 2022 in Australia, as she returns to Erinsborough to make Chloe "an unexpected offer".
 She is also reunited with Karl, Susan, and her cousin Malcolm Kennedy (Benjamin McNair).
+In May 2023, it was confirmed that Gordon would reprise the role again alongside Pengilly when the series returns.